LSC-zzuli/TdavER-noval-ER-model/README.md

-# TAVER-Entity-Resolution
+# TdavER-Entity-Resolution
-a novel entity matching model
+a novel entity matching model。old name is TAVER, new name is TdavER.